Presidency of Richard Nixon: Historical reputation

 Ken Hughes of the Miller Center of Public Affairs notes that "scholars who classify [Nixon] as liberal, moderate, or conservative find ample evidence for each label and conclusive evidence for none of them...In foreign and domestic policy, Nixon's inclinations were conservative, but he assumed the presidency at the end of the 1960s, liberalism's postwar peak."
 James Patterson describes Nixon as being "easily the most liberal Republican" president of the 20th century, aside from Theodore Roosevelt.
 Nixon saw his policies on Vietnam, China, and the Soviet Union as central to his place in history.
 Nixon's onetime opponent George McGovern commented in 1983, "President Nixon probably had a more practical approach to the two superpowers, China and the Soviet Union, than any other president since World War II [...]
 With the exception of his inexcusable continuation of the war in Vietnam, Nixon really will get high marks in history."
 Political scientist Jussi Hanhimäki disagrees, saying that Nixon's diplomacy was merely a continuation of the Cold War policy of containment by diplomatic, rather than military means.
 Historian Keith W. Olson has written that Nixon left a legacy of fundamental mistrust of government, rooted in Vietnam and Watergate.
 Another legacy, for a time, was a decrease in the power of the presidency as Congress passed restrictive legislation like the War Powers Act and the Congressional Budget and Impoundment Control Act of 1974.
+Though acknowledging that Nixon inherited a high rate of inflation from the Johnson administration, historian Joshua Zeitz criticizes Nixon's "incompetence" in handling the economy, arguing that Nixon's price controls and other administration policies led to a period of stagflation with even higher inflation as well as high unemployment.

+Nixon was held in so much contempt, that he became the "Butt of jokes" in various media, particularly the animated sitcoms The Simpsons and Futurama before and after his death, often depicted as petty, mendacious and vindictive, much like he was in real life, albeit in an exaggerated manner.